jootten/dotfiles/README.md

 ### Neovim

-1. LSP capabilities require node.
-To install you can use `nvm`.
+1. LSP capabilities require node and python.
+You can use `pnpm` and `uv` for the installation.

 ### ZSH